jirkapok/GasPlanner/README.md

 List of current features is part of [application help](./doc/help.md).
 Road map of planned features:

-* Fix update of no deco limit in case of gas changed
-* No longer show disclaimer, when confirmed
 * Fix way points to show start time as run time and format to time
 * Fix representation of stops duration in way points table
 * Add Fresh/Salt water option (fix its usage in depth converter)